adnan2024664/Console-Banking-Application-/README.md

 - `docs/`: Documentation and project reports.

 ## Usage
-To run the application, navigate to the `src` folder and execute the main program:
+To execute the application, go to the 'src' folder and run the main program:
 ```bash
 python main.py